lijozech-12/k8s_study/questions-answers/README.md

 static-pod-node01   1/1     Running   0          81s   192.168.1.4   node01   <none>           <none>
 ```

-### Create a new pod called super-pod with image busybox:1.28.
+### 4.Create a new pod called super-pod with image busybox:1.28.
 Allow the pod to be able to set SYS_TIME.
 (The container should sleep for 4800seconds )(weightage: 8)

 * seprate the question into 2 parts first part is to creating the pod and second part is to set SYS_TIME.